junquant/mlproject/report/proposal.md

 * Total Records Read From Original Data Set:  2872533
 * Total Records Written to Consolidated Data Set:  1893512
 * Total Records Filtered:  979021
-* total Columns in Consolidated Data Set: 55
+* Total Columns in Consolidated Data Set: 55

 A summary of the data was performed using the Python pandas package and initial exploration of the data set reveals several important points that will provide the basis for training the models: